 You can then work towards this by setting smaller goals (such as doing 5 push-ups on your knees by the end of your second week), before taking new, more challenging steps to achieve the overall goal of doing 20 push ups on your toes.

 Your goals need to be relevant to you

 You need to set goals that you can realistically do the work to achieve, considering your lifestyle, resources, current fitness level and available time.

 The goals you set should be relevant to your life, and appropriate for your health and lifestyle.
 Think about why you want to achieve your goal of doing 20 push ups on your toes— will it improve your quality of life?
 Perhaps you want to feel stronger and healthier so that you can be more active with your children — this is a meaningful goal and, as a result, you might be more committed to working toward it.

 Similarly, if you decide to commit to five evening workouts at the gym per week when it doesn't suit your lifestyle (for example, if you have a young family or a lot of social commitments), then this might not be a relevant or realistic goal for you.

 Be sure to set your goals high but make sure they suit your lifestyle.

-An example of a timely goal could be: “I want to be able to do 20 push-ups on my toes by (insert date)”.
+Here’s the push up goal framed as timely: “I want to be able to do 20 push ups on my toes by (insert date)”.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.